postmannen/steward/README.md

 ]
 ```

 If the receiver `toNode` is down when the message was sent, it will be **retried** until delivered within the criterias set for `timeouts` and `retries`.
-The state of each message processed is handled by the owning steward instance where the message originated, and no state about the messages are handled in the message broker.
+The state of each message processed is handled by the owning steward instance where the message originated, and no state about the messages are stored in the NATS message broker.

-Since the initial connection from a Steward node is outbound towards the central message broker no inbound firewall openings are needed.
+Since the initial connection from a Steward node is outbound towards the central NATS message broker no inbound firewall openings are needed.

 ## Overview

-Send Request Methods to control your servers by passing a messages that will have guaranteed delivery  based on the criteries set, and when/if the receiving node is available.
+Send Commands with Request Methods to control your servers by passing a messages that will have guaranteed delivery  based on the criteries set, and when/if the receiving node is available.
 The result of the method executed will be delivered back to you from the node you sent it from.

-Examples of Request Methods:

-- **Any** shell command or script of your own choice.
-- HTTP Get.
-- Tail log files.

 Steward uses **NATS** as message passing architecture for the commands back and forth from nodes.
 Delivery is guaranteed within the criterias set.
 All of the processes in the system are running concurrently, so if something breaks or some process is slow it will not affect the handling and delivery of the other messages in the system.

 A node can be a server running any host operating system, a container living in the cloud somewhere, a Rapsberry Pi, or something else that needs to be controlled that have an operating system installed.

-Steward can be compiled to run on all major architectures like **x86**, **amd64**,**arm64**, **ppc64** and more, with for example operating systems like **Linux**, **OSX**, **Windows** and **Android**.
+Steward can be compiled to run on all major architectures like **x86**, **amd64**,**arm64**, **ppc64** and more, with for example operating systems like **Linux**, **OSX**, **Windows**.

 ## Inspiration